briansimiyuj/doctor-appointment-app/README.md

           d.
 Set newTime with selectedTime if available when selectedTime changes
           e.
 Create a function to handle the time selection and update the selectedTime

+        20. Create a function to show and hide the time picker.
+When the user selects a time, update the selectedTime state and hide the time picker.

       #### Date Picker Content